opsschool/curriculum/programming_201.rst

   Hello again
   => 1..3

-Ruby is a very good tool to write scripts for various purposes.
-And there are bunch of tools for Operations that have been written which are written using Ruby or has Ruby like syntax.
+Ruby is a very good tool to write scripts.

-Although, this will be not covered here, a very important thing to keep in mind is that in Ruby, ``Everything is an Object.``.
-What that means is, you can treat everything - numbers, strings, classes, objects themselves etc as objects.
+Although, this will be not covered here in detail, a very important thing to keep in mind is that in Ruby, ``Everything is an Object.``.
+What that means is, you can treat everything i.e. numbers, strings, classes, objects themselves etc as objects.
 Even the simplest of Ruby code will use this principle.

 .. code-block:: ruby